How To Embed a Video in Email (5 Easy Ways)

 Bonus: Video tutorial

-Watch this quick video (4:18) to walk through the 3 methods on how to embed a video in your email:
+Watch this quick video (4:18) to discover the different ways to embed a video in your emails:

 The bottom line